Intervening to Learn and Compose Causally Disentangled Representations: Introduction

-At the same time, there is a growing body of work that suggests generative models already learn surprisingly structured latent spaces \citep[][see also Section~\ref{sec:related}]{mikolov2013linguistic,szegedy2013intriguing,radford2015unsupervised}.
-This in turn suggests that existing models are already ``close'' to capturing the desired structure, and perhaps only small modifications are needed.
-Since we already have performant models that achieve state-of-the-art results in generation and discrimination, do we need to re-invent the wheel to achieve these goals?
+At the same time, there is also a growing body of work that suggests generative models already learn surprisingly structured latent spaces \citep[e.g.][]{mikolov2013linguistic,szegedy2013intriguing,radford2015unsupervised}.
+This in turn suggests that existing models are already ``close'' to capturing useful structure, and perhaps only small modifications are needed.
+Since we already have performant models that achieve state-of-the-art results in generation and prediction, do we need to re-invent the wheel to achieve these goals?
 Our hypothesis is that we should be able to leverage the expressiveness of these models to build new models that learn latent structure from scratch.
-We emphasize that our goal is not to explain or interpolate the latent space of a pre-trained model, but rather to leverage known architectures to train a \emph{new} model end-to-end from scratch.
+We emphasize that our goal is not to explain or interpolate the latent space of a pre-trained model, but rather to leverage known architectures to train a \emph{new} model, either end-to-end or by fine-tuning an existing model.